 - Identify opportunities to learn new skills and actively participate in development that will improve overall team performance.

-- Provide support when required - this may be outside of normal working hours including nights, weekends and holidays.
+- Provide support - this may be outside of normal working hours including nights, weekends and holidays.

 - Associate's degree and 4 years of Maintenance or Instrumentation experience

 - High school diploma / GED and 6 years of Maintenance or Instrumentation experience

 - 8 + years of combined education, training, and experience with instrumentation and associated calibration procedures

 - Advanced understanding of process control loops, loop checks, and loop tuning of process control systems

 - Experience with Rosemount instrumentation, Foundation Fieldbus communications, and Delta V process control system